Metaplay logo

 Despite the industry's optimism, challenges remain, especially in the form of rising UA costs and ongoing economic volatility.
 Gil suggests studios can navigate these challenges successfully through strategic outsourcing.

-TL;DR, outsourcing saves money and positions studios attractively in a competitive funding landscape, making them more likely to secure crucial investments and build for sustainable scale.
+In short, outsourcing saves money and positions studios attractively in a competitive funding landscape, making them more likely to secure crucial investments and build for sustainable scale.

 Web Gaming's Exciting Comeback

 One of the most intriguing developments Gil points to is the resurgence of the web as a viable gaming platform.
 After years of dormancy, modern technologies like WebGL and enhanced HTML5 capabilities are ushering in a powerful revival.
+Gil shares his excitement: "Web distribution hasn't been considered seriously for nearly a decade.
+But today, thanks to these technological advances, it's back.
+Imagine playable ads not restricted by current limitations, fully rendered game experiences players can enjoy instantly before downloading.
+That's incredibly exciting."

 While the potential of web gaming still needs to be fully realized, Gil believes its return opens fascinating doors for innovative marketing and distribution.